dcdaz/dotfiles/repos/README.md

 # Repos

-Just a copy of my repositories for openSUSE Tumbleweed, also mi old Debian Testing repos.
+Just a copy of my repositories for openSUSE Tumbleweed, also some Debian Testing repos.

+> Debian repos could be outdated

 ## OpenSuSe

-- Bumblebee
+- Asus
 - Network-Utilities
-- OSS Repo
-- Non-OSS Repo
+- Non-OSS
+- Nvidia
+- OSS
 - Packman
 - Utilities
+- VSCodium

 ## Debian